artefactory/redis-team-THM/blog/content/03_using_redis.md

 # Redis in Details

 Traditional key/value store only handle string type values.
 Redis is what we call a key/data structures store.
-This makes it relate more to a database.
+This makes it closer to a database.
 The different data types it can handle are: strings, lists, sets, sorted sets, hash, Bitmaps, HyperLogLogs.

 Redis is very fast for both reads and writes because it runs in memory, while having disk persistence as a backup.
 It can run in clusters of servers where large amounts of memory are available.